Welcome to the Joint Science and Technology Institute (JSTI)

 See our list of frequently asked questions for answers to the most commonly asked questions from JSTI applicants.

-Here you can read about the different projects that the teachers and students worked on in prior years.
+Here you can read about the different projects in which the teachers and students participated.

 In addition to the research projects, tours and other activities are included in the JSTI.
 Check these out!